Monitoring#

 7. Click the “Save & Test” button to verify that the Prometheus connection was configured correctly.
 If the connection is successful, save the data source.

 A dashboard in Grafana is a visual representation of data designed to provide a comprehensive and real-time overview of various metrics and information.
 Dashboards are customizable and can contain panels that display graphs, tables, heatmaps, and other visualizations based on the data queried from connected data sources.
-Zextras created some specific dashboards necessary for comfortable monitoring, they can be easily imported from the Grafana marketplace as follows
+The Zextras Team has prepares some specific dashboards necessary for comfortable monitoring, that can be easily imported from the Grafana marketplace as follows.

 1. Access the Grafana web interface